Novik/ruTorrent/README.md

 ##Getting started

   * There's no installation routine or compilation necessary.
-The sources are cloned/unpacked into a directory which is setup as document root of a web server of your choice (for detailed instruction see the [werserver wiki article](https://github.com/Novik/ruTorrent/wiki/WebSERVER).
+The sources are cloned/unpacked into a directory which is setup as document root of a web server of your choice (for detailed instructions see the [webserver wiki article](https://github.com/Novik/ruTorrent/wiki/WebSERVER).
   * After setting up the webserver `ruTorrent` itself needs to be configured.
 Instructions can be found in various articles in the [wiki](https://github.com/Novik/ruTorrent/wiki).
 <br/>